Bad Little Brother 🐒

 Critical design, queer ideas, very pretty.

 We are sick of fem-phobic architectural pedagogies that dismiss questions of intimacy, agency, subjectivity, and identity as lacking rigor.
 We are sick of excessively-universalizing masculinist architectural theories that leverage the supposed objectivity of scientific language to erase the specific material effects of an inequitable society.

 We reject embedded ideas of archetype, originality, purity, and “nature” that pervade the discourses of spatial design, and seek instead a lively ethos of empathy, conditionality, tenderness, incompleteness, and humor. ︎ We do not pathologize sadness, nor demand resolution.

-(4) Champagne, John.
+(4) John Champag.
 “Gay Pornography and Nonproductive Expenditure.”
 The Ethics of Marginality: A New Approach to Gay Studies, University of Minnesota Press, 1995, pp. 28–56.